sorbet/sorbet/website/docs/troubleshooting.md

 is an instance of `A`, and same for `'b'` / `B`.

 Ideally we'd refactor our code to express this invariant in the types.
 To
-re-iterate: the **preferred** solution is to refactor this code.
+reiterate: the **preferred** solution is to refactor this code.
 The time spent adjusting this code now will make it easier and safer to refactor the code in the future.
 Even still, we don't always have the time *right now*, so let's see how we can work around the issue.